 In addition, the majority of the Committee concluded from the comments of the FPDCC wildlife specialist that there are indisputably too many deer in the Thatcher Woods Complex for the preserve to support.
-The Committee also concluded that a detailed research project to determine whether or not there was an overabundance of deer was not necessary because the browse line exists and sightings of high numbers of deer is unequivocal proof of overabundance.
+The Committee also concluded that a detailed research project to determine whether or not there was an overabundance of deer was not necessary because the absence of a browse line is unequivocal proof of overabundance.